willfinnigan/kinetics/docs/Installation.rst

     pip install pandas
     pip install salib
     pip install deap
+    pip install seaborn

-The packages are normally included with most Python bundles, such as Anaconda and Canopy.
+The packages are normally included with most Python bundles, such as Anaconda.
 In any case, they are installed automatically when using pip or setuptools to install kinetics.